Chart Color Schemes

 Health performance in Wellington is well below average with prevalence of common health conditions notable across both younger and older age cohorts

 Wellington faces significant health challenges, as indicated by health data.
-Both younger and older age groups have notable prevalence of common health conditions.
-Private health cover is extremely low, at approximately 46% of the total population (~4,242 people), compared to 49.7% across Rest of NSW and a national average of 55.3%.
+Both younger and older age groups have a notable prevalence of common health conditions.
+The rate of private health cover is extremely low at approximately 46% of Wellington's total population (~4,242 people), compared to 49.7% across the rest of NSW and the national average of 55.3%.

-The most prevalent medical conditions are arthritis and mental health issues, affecting 10.9% and 9.2% of residents respectively.
-However, 61.3% of residents report being completely clear of medical ailments, compared to 64.1% across Rest of NSW.
-Wellington has a higher proportion of seniors aged 65 and over, at 20.5% (1,885 people), compared to 19.5% in Rest of NSW.
-Health outcomes among seniors present challenges broadly aligned with the general population's health profile.
+The most common medical conditions in Wellington are arthritis and mental health issues, affecting 10.9 and 9.2% of residents respectively.
+However, 61.3% of residents report being completely clear of medical ailments, compared to 64.1% across the rest of NSW.
+Wellington has a higher proportion of seniors aged 65 and over at 20.5%, with 1,885 people in this age group, compared to 19.5% in the rest of NSW.
+Health outcomes among seniors present some challenges, broadly aligning with the general population's health profile.

 Frequently Asked Questions - Health